absmach/magistrala/docker/README.md

 # Docker Composition

-Configure environment variables and run Mainflux Docker Composition.
+Configure environment variables and run Magistrala Docker Composition.

 *Note**: `docker-compose` uses `.env` file to set all environment variables.
 Ensure that you run the command from the same location as .env file.